sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 On Mac, open "System Preferences", click "Network", then "Self-hosted strongSwan VPN" and finally "Connect" and enable "Show VPN status in menu bar".

+### Step 36: test for leaks

+Open Firefox and go to https://ipleak.net/.

+Make sure listed IPv4, IPv6 (if server is dual stack) and DNS servers do not match the ones supplied by client ISP.

-### Step 36: create additionnal provisioning profiles
+### Step 37: create additionnal provisioning profiles

 Repeat steps [25](#step-25-create-openssl-config-file), [28](#step-28-generate-client-cert) and [32](#step-32-create-vpn-profile-for-ios-and-macos-using).